 An Easy Strawberry Shortcake Recipe – the quintessential summer dessert!
-This light and refreshing shortcake recipe is always a crowd pleaser and beautiful, too!
-Skip the mix and learn how to make Strawberry Shortcake from scratch topped with whipped cream.
+This light and refreshing shortcake recipe is always crowd pleasing for a reason- and beautiful, too!
+Skip the mix and learn how to make the easiest, decadent Strawberry Shortcake from scratch, topped with whipped cream.

 Strawberry Shortcake Ingredients

 The best Strawberry Shortcake is comprised of three main elements: biscuits, strawberries in syrup, and whipped cream.

 - heavy whipping cream

 - vanilla extract – learn how to make your own vanilla extract!

 - Prep – Preheat oven to 400 degrees and grease 8×8 baking dish.

 - Make Strawberry Topping – Combine strawberries and sugar in a small mixing bowl.
 Refrigerate until ready to serve.